 ✅ Start with an epoxy resin.

 Why?
 Epoxies are the easiest to work with.
-I’ve tried them all with my fifteen years as a resin artist.
+I’ve tried them all with my sixteen years as a resin artist.
 You can trust me on this.
-They are the most forgiving of mistakes (like you didn’t mix it completely).
-And pot time is long enough that you can use it before it starts to gel.
+They are the most forgiving of mistakes, and the pot time is long enough to use it before it starts to gel.

-Extra credit: Learn the resin vocabulary terms what they mean.
-Don’t worry — there’s not a test.
+Extra credit: Learn the resin vocabulary terms and what they mean.
+Don’t worry — there’s no test.

 ✅ Get the right resin tools and supplies.